Adoption culture involves many interesting and unique aspects. Here are a few things you should know.

 1) Adoptive Families have a different perspective on how families are formed.
 Many adoptive families have fought very hard to be a family.
 They have been scrutinized from every aspect, filled out stacks of paperwork, and sometimes waited years for their children to come home.
 Because of the intense struggle, most adoptive parents have a great appreciation of the gift of parenthood.

 2) Adoptive families realize that blood is not the only thing that makes a family.
 Love makes the family.
-When they look at their children, they only see their children, not an adopted child.
+When they look at their kids, they only see their children, not an adopted child.
 The adopted child is their “real child.”
 There is a line in an anonymous adoption poem that says “you didn’t grow under my heart but in it.”
 Adopted families don’t need genetics to make them a family.

 3) Every adopted child has “their” special day.
 It is a day unique to them.
 It is like a family holiday just for that child.
 Our family calls it Gotcha Day.
 My friend’s family calls it Adoption Day.
 Still another family I know calls it Family Day.
 So what is this special day?
 It is the day the adopted child came to their forever home.